Ssenhub/sddl_referral/README.md

     "admin": true,
     "iat": 1516239022
    }`
-3. Update "JwtSecretKey" setting in appsetting.json to match with "Sign JWT: Secret" in jwt.io.
+3. Update "JwtSecretKey" setting in appsetting.json to match with secrect key under "Sign JWT: Secret" pane in jwt.io.
 4. Copy the generated token under "JSON Web Token" and use it as "Authorization" header

 E. API dataflow design